 The Arabs of Palestine were offered their own state, side-by-side with Israel in 1947 by the United Nations (UN Resolution 181 aka the Partition Plan).
 It was rejected and followed by an invasion of five Arab armies to destroy Israel.

 During the 1948 War of Independence, more Jews were expelled from Arab nations than Arabs displaced from Israeli territory.
 Israel has absorbed the Jewish refugees, yet the Arab world refuses to absorb the Arab refugees into their countries.

-Israel gained control of the West Bank (Judea and Samaria) from Jordan and Gaza from Egypt (sometimes referred to as the "disputed territories") during the Six Day War of 1967 after Israel's Arab neighbors massed troops along her borders and once again threatened her with destruction.
+Israel gained control of Judea and Samaria (the West Bank) from Jordan and Gaza from Egypt (sometimes referred to as the "disputed territories") during the Six Day War of 1967 after Israel's Arab neighbors massed troops along her borders and once again threatened her with destruction.

-Following the Six Day War of 1967, Israel offered to return the West Bank to Jordan and Gaza to Egypt in exchange for peace, in accordance with UN Resolution 242.
+Following the Six Day War of 1967, Israel offered to exchange certain land for peace, in accordance with UN Resolution 242.
 The offer was rejected.

-In the summer of 2000, Israel offered the Palestinian Arabs 97% of the land they claimed to be fighting for, making Israel the first and only country ever to offer the Palestinian Arabs a homeland.
-This offer was rejected with no counter-offer from the Palestinian Arabs.
+In the summer of 2000, Israel offered the Palestinians 97% of the land they claimed to be fighting for, making Israel the first and only country ever to offer them a homeland.
+This offer was rejected with no counter-offer.

 Israel voluntarily removed every citizen from Gaza in 2005, giving full control to the Palestinians in hopes of peace.
 The terrorist organization Hamas now controls Gaza and has launched over 10,000 missiles indiscriminately into Israel.